prescientmoon/everything-nix/README.md

 ## Hosts

-This repo's structure is based on the concept of hosts - individual machines configured by me.
-I'm naming each host based on things in space/mythology (_they are the same picture_).
+This repo's structure is based on separating configuration into individual hosts - different machines configured by me.
+Each host is named after things in space/mythology (_they are the same picture_).
 The hosts I have right now are:

 - [calypso](./hosts/nixos/calypso/) — my personal laptop
 - [tethys](./hosts/nixos/tethys/) — my previous personal laptop